-Calamine lotion is a blend of ferric oxide and zinc oxide, antiseptics and astringents which work to reduce the discomfort of a bug bite and creates a cooling effect on skin.
+Calamine lotion is a blend of ferric oxide and zinc oxide, antiseptics and astringents that work to reduce the discomfort of a bug bite and creates a cooling effect on skin.
 You may want to use it with a moisturizer, as it can dry out skin.

 5. Apply steady pressure.

 For instant itch relief, try applying some pointed pressure to the bite using a fingernail or pen cap for about 10 seconds.
 Be sure not to break the skin.